MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 ### How to use the qnamaker:build command

-The QnAMaker build command with its required parameters:
+The `qnamaker:build` command with its required parameters:

 ``` cli
 bf qnamaker:build --in <input-file-or-folder> --out <folder-to-save-files-to> --subscriptionKey <Subscription-Key> --botName <bot-name> --log